nikhil-fd/cohort-git-master-class/git_notes.md

 ```git
 git cat-file -t <hash>
 ```
 ⏳NOTE: In real time scenario developers should not visit .git repository again and agian.
 They work everything without touch .git repository.
-This way is good.
+This way is pritty good.